tink-crypto/tink/docs/JAVA-HACKING.md

 ## Building Tink

 *   Install [Bazel](https://docs.bazel.build/versions/master/install.html).
-    Version 0.9.0 or newer are known to work correctly with Tink.

 *   To build Java, install Android SDK 23 or newer and set the ANDROID_HOME environment variable to the path of your Android SDK.
 On macOS, the SDK is